mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 ### Influence-based example selection
 In the above section, we discuss the influence-based formula adapted to study in-context examples.
-The result of the above computations is a distribution of example influences over the entire train set:
+The above calculation result in a distribution of example influences over the entire train set:

 {% include gallery id="distribution" layout="" caption="Distribution of in-context influences on Hellaswag with OPT models." %}